freeCodeCamp/freeCodeCamp/guide/english/data-science-tools/pandas/dataframe/index.md

 ---
 title: pandas DataFrame
 ---

 ## DataFrame

-In this section we will have a detailed look on the other important data-type of pandas DataFrame.
-In pandas, DataFrame is used as an object to represent multi-dimentional data.
-They are mainly used to repersent 2 dimensional or tabluar data with rows and columns.
+In this section you will have a detailed look on the other important data-type of pandas "DataFrame".
+In pandas, DataFrame is used as an object to represent multi-dimensional data.
+They are mainly used to represent 2 dimensional or tabular data with rows and columns.
 They can also be called as collection of `Series`.

-DataFrame also supports 3-D data using the multi index properties.
+DataFrame also supports 3 dimensional data using the multi index properties.
 It will be the replacement for the old and now existing `panel` object.
-A 3-D DataFrame can consist of multiple 2-D dataframes.
+A 3-dimensional DataFrame can consist of multiple 2-D DataFrame.

 ### Basic syntax of DataFrame